gramcracker40/Virtual-File-System/permision_notes.md

+PERMISSION SYSTEM NOTES. not the actual implementation. find that and read it in helpers/permission_system.py

 In Unix-like systems, file permissions are represented using a combination of three permission types: read, write, and execute.
 These permissions are associated with three categories of users: owner, group, and others.
 Here's an explanation of each of these permission types and categories:

 1. **Read (r)**: